INSaFLU/insaflu_docs/docs/bioinformatics_pipeline.rst

 *Description*

-This step takes the input single- or paired-end reads (fastq.gz format) and produces quality processed reads, as well as quality control reports for each file, before and after quality improvement.
-This module is automatically run upon reads upload (i.e., no user intervention is needed).
+This step takes the input single- or paired-end reads (fastq.gz format; ONT or Illumina) and produces quality processed reads, as well as quality control reports for each file, before and after this step.
+This module overlaps the two components (virus detection and surveillance) of the platform.

 *Software version/settings*